tyoung3/sw/README.md

 Another bash script, swgraph, will display a graphic image(.svg) of a network definition
 ![for instance:](/images/collate.svg)
+Processes are colored such that all components in a package have the same color.
+Not shown here are the tooltips and html references.

 The resulting image amounts to a Data Flow Diagram without datastores.  sw does not generate data storage access code.
 Currently, data storage code must be contained within a StreamWork component.